df-upwork/proposals/daily/2025/12/19/01/result/EN.md

 https://discussions.apple.com/thread/256149325?answerId=256149325021
 4.2) The essence
 This setting replaces semi-transparent `LG` backdrops with opaque fills.
-In Chrome, the bottom navigation bar becomes a solid opaque block (the color depends on the system theme).
+In Chrome, the exposed `WKWebView` backing store renders as a solid opaque block (the color depends on the system theme).
-This opaque layer visually occludes the webpage content layer.
+This visual artifact fills the gap created by the layout displacement.
 5) `S2`: architectural conflict between `LG` and Safe Area Dynamic floating layers create a race condition during Safe Area initialization.
 Chrome initially receives 0-value insets and extends the content to the full screen.
-The system subsequently enforces Safe Area constraints by rendering an opaque protective overlay.
+The system subsequently enforces Safe Area constraints, triggering a layout recalculation.
-Consequently, this system layer visually occludes the content layer.
+Consequently, the content shifts upward, exposing the backing store in the resulting gap.
 6) Below are 2 high-quality strategies to mitigate the effects of `C`.
 In some cases, it is necessary to apply them in combination.
 7) `R1⁂`